rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/lifetime_parameters.md

 In fact, the universal regions can be further subdivided based on where they were brought into scope (see the [`RegionClassification`] type).
-These subdivions are not important for the topics discussed here, but become important when we consider [closure constraint propagation](./closure_constraints.html), so we discuss them there.
+These subdivisions are not important for the topics discussed here, but become important when we consider [closure constraint propagation](./closure_constraints.html), so we discuss them there.